Higher-order Lie bracket approximation and averaging of control-affine systems with application to extremum seeking: Conclusion

 \section{Conclusion}

-This paper settles, connects, and bridges the concepts of higher-order Lie bracket approximation with higher-order averaging of a general class of control-affine systems \eqref{eqn:controlAffineIntro}.
-We conclude the equivalence between ($n$)-order Lie bracket approximation and ($n+1$)-order averaging providing for the first time in literature a sequential framework for deriving higher-orders LBS approximating \eqref{eqn:controlAffineIntro}.
+This paper provided a general and unifying theory that settles, connects, and bridges the concepts of higher-order Lie bracket approximation with higher-order averaging for a general class of control-affine systems \eqref{eqn:controlAffineIntro} {that include drift vector fields and not limited to underactuation conditions.} We conclude the equivalence between ($n$)-order LBS approximation and ($n+1$)-order averaging providing for the first time in literature a sequential framework for deriving higher-orders LBS approximating \eqref{eqn:controlAffineIntro}.
 Our results generalize, and indeed reduce to, previous efforts in the literature which were specific to less generalized classes of \eqref{eqn:controlAffineIntro} and concerned with particular orders of approximation.
-Consequently, the results of this paper can benefit the analysis and design of control-affine ESC systems.
-For that, we provided a clearer understanding of why higher-order Lie bracket approximation (now higher-order averaging) may be needed and how this captures and provides insights for improvements in, the qualitative behavior (e.g., stability and convergence) of ESC as one now has access for the first time to third-order-derivative ESC designs.
+Consequently, the results of this paper can benefit the analysis/design of control-affine systems, including ESCs.
+For that, we provided a clearer understanding of why higher-order LBS (now higher-order averaging) may be needed and how higher-order LBS can become a complete averaging asymptote.
+Said concept provides insights for design improvements (e.g.,~much better convergence rate) of ESC and enables access for the first time in literature to third-order-derivative-based ESC designs.
 We provided multiple Examples and numerical simulations to demonstrate the effectiveness of our results.
-We hope this paper can bridge, benefit, and enable research between communities concerned with geometric control theory/methods, averaging, and extremum seeking.
+We hope this paper can bridge, benefit, and enable research between different communities of control theory and optimization.